google/deps.dev/README.md

 Use of the deps.dev API is subject to the
 [Google API Terms of Service](https://developers.google.com/terms).

+Clients are expressly permitted to cache data served by the API.

 ## Contact us

 If you have questions about the API, or want to report a problem, please create